JUMP TO TOPIC

 Conclusion

 Dodge Charger cars have hybrid versions ranging from purely muscle categories to more sports-like cars.
 Some features indicate its sports nature, while others are precisely the opposite.
+Here are some key takeaways about the true nature of Dodge cars:- The Dodge Charger is considered a sports car because it has the characteristics of a sports category car.

 - The company aimed at producing more sports nature cars and found it a successful venture.